Close-up of a frayed rope with a knot on a textured beige surface next to three small brown seeds or nuts and a leaf.

 Black-and-white photo of two hands gently holding each other, with one hand slightly above the other.

-Adventures and nature have always been my place of comfort and inspiration, a source of clarity and peace that continues to, and will always, inform and inspire my work.
+Adventures and nature have always been my place of comfort and inspiration-a source of clarity and peace that continues to, and will always, inform and inspire my work.

 Quote on torn paper strips that reads: "Art isn't separate from life, it's how life speaks to us," with a blurred background of dried flowers.

-Photography became a natural way to capture inspiration, documenting textures, colours, and patterns, and revealing what is often invisible.
+Whenever I begin a new project or body of work, I start by wandering, observing, and simply noticing.
+Photography became a natural way to capture inspiration-documenting textures, colours, and patterns, and revealing what is often invisible.
 These subtle details later find their way into my artwork.

 For me, creating is so much more than painting or drawing; it’s an invitation to slow down, to notice, and to reconnect with ourselves and the world around us.
 My work is inspired by nature, mindfulness, and holistic living, designed to bring a sense of peace, presence, and gentle restoration into the spaces we call home.

 Through my workshops and teaching, I guide others to explore their own creativity as a path to self-discovery, mindfulness, and connection.
-It’s not about becoming the next Monet, or even being ‘good’ at art, my intention is to offer gentle guidance and practical tools that support people pause, reflect, and reconnect with themselves and the natural world.
+It’s not about becoming the next Monet, or even being ‘good’ at art.
+My intention is to offer gentle guidance and practical tools that support people as they pause, reflect, and reconnect with themselves and to nature.
+I believe art is a powerful tool for well-being, like a bridge between our inner and outer worlds.

 My path of purpose